eluvio/chromehtml2pdf/README.md

 chromehtml2pdf --help

-This has been tested on Linux Ubuntu 14.04.
+This has been tested on Linux Ubuntu ^14.04.

+## Known Issues

 Permissions issues: